ruth-cohen89/topResults/README.md

 <p align="center"><b>A REST API for managing players and scores</b></p>
 </p>

-REST API built using: node.js, express and mySql
+Built using: node.js, express and mySql
 For managing top-scores and users